mlissner/michaeljaylissner.com/content/the-mission-results.md

 When it is all said and done though, I can say that this has been a positive experience.
 I am planning on continuing most of the goals (floss, oil, car and reading), but I think the jump rope can leave my life at this point.

 There are two answers to the question of whether the mission was a success.
 I did not achieve any of the goals without some kind of qualifier, so in that regard, no the mission has failed.
-However, on the other hand, it has created lasting change in me, so in that regard, the mission is a great success.<!--break-->
+However, on the other hand, it has created lasting change in me, so in that regard, the mission is a great success.